Winston890/NQUEENS/nqueens/README.md

 ## nQueens

-My program will calculate a solution (or definite lack of) given a board.
+My program will calculate a set of non-interfering chess queen positions given a board.
+A lack of solution is considered a solution for this problem.